AliakbarCal15/Namak_Para/replit.md

-# Bakery Business Management System
+# Payment Tracker System

 ## Overview

-This is a comprehensive Namak Para business management suite built with React, TypeScript, and localStorage.
-The application provides complete business management tools including order management, material tracking with editable pricing, profit calculations, and forecasting capabilities.
-Features real-time editable pricing for both raw materials and product selling prices.
+This is a simplified payment tracking application built with React, TypeScript, and localStorage.
+The application provides easy income and expense tracking for small businesses with manual entry forms and profit calculations.
+Features clean interface for tracking daily business income and expenses without complex order management or material calculations.

 ## User Preferences